LeDernier/bedload_simulation/README.md

 # bedload_simulation
-Study to evaluate the influence of shape on tubulent bedload
+Study to evaluate the influence of shape on tubulent bedload transport.